nrdxp/nrd.sh/content/blog/axiosophism.md

 #### **The Axiosophic Universe: A New Model of Social Coherence**

 Our world defies simple left-right lines.
-How could we envision a third-dimensional?
+How might we envision a third-dimension?
 The x-axis spans the well known liberal to conservative ideologies; our slightly less famous y-axis measures from anarchy to oligarchy; What if our z-axis delves into depth, from what is superficial to what is deeply understood and well supported?

 We can formalize it: Think of viewpoints as points in a space—(ideology, power structure, depth)—converging downward, like a funnel, through [Bayesian reasoning](https://en.wikipedia.org/wiki/Bayesian_inference) (updating beliefs with evidence) toward what sustains coherence.